Recite Me Logo

 Catherine has also previously been a non-executive director with Hertfordshire Partnership University NHS Trust, Chair of the Audit Committee at North Middlesex University Hospital NHS Trust, a Trustee at the Royal Botanic Gardens Kew, Chair of the Trustees of Victim Support, and Chair of the Audit Committee at Action for Children.

-As the parent of a severely disabled young adult, Anna combines her former background as a nurse with many years’ experience working as a parent carer representative at national level with both the Departments for Education, and Health and Social Care, with NHS England, CQC where she is an Expert by Experience and Health Education England, where she is a member of the Patient Advisory Forum.
+As the parent of a severely disabled young adult, Anna combines her former background as a nurse with many years’ experience working as a parent carer representative at national level with both the Departments for Education and Health and Social Care; with NHS England, CQC as an Expert by Experience, and Health Education England.

-She is a freelance trainer and policy consultant in the field of SEN and Disability which includes working as an Associate for the Council for Disabled Children.
+In 2022, Anna retired from her long-standing role as a freelance trainer and policy consultant in the field of SEN and disability which included working nationally as an Associate for the Council for Disabled Children.

 Anna was awarded an OBE in 2012 for services to disabled children and their families.